 Early Childhood Education (Preschool and Kindergarten)

-Our Preschool Education classroom communities (known as the “The Ladybugs,” “The Bumblebees”, “The Dragonflies” offer a rich variety of opportunities for children to experience freedom within a secure, attractively structured and welcoming environment.
+Our preschool education classrooms (known as the “The Ladybugs,” “The Bumblebees”, “The Dragonflies”) offer a rich variety of opportunities for children to experience freedom within a secure, attractively structured and welcoming environment.
 Maria Montessori recognized the spontaneous interest that arises within each child at this age.
 It is through the child’s interest and active engagement that the love of learning arises.
 Our Montessori-trained teachers observe and record each child’s individual progress, knowing when to allow a child to work with genuine interest, or when to introduce a new challenge or point of interest.

 The Ladybug, Bumblebee, and Dragonfly classrooms our staffed with Montessori-credentialed teachers and assistants.
 Our classroom will not exceed the California State ratio of 1:12.
 Our early childhood classrooms have the capacity to hold up to 36 students.